-If you want the block preview mode to work you will need to implement a special block preview controller.
-If you do not know how to do this, then you can find out more in this tutorial, 'How To Preview A Block In Episerver'.
+If you want block preview mode to work just like server-side Episerver, you will still need to implement a special block preview controller.
+If you do not know how to do this, then you can find out more in How To Preview A Block In Episerver

 I had issues getting inline editing to work when previewing blocks.
 To diagnose the root cause of the issue, first, confirm

 data-epi-edit is definitely being rendered as expected.
 If the attribute is being rentered and preview is still not working, turn to Chrome developer tools.
 Using inspector, check the parent elements HTML, e.g. the component wrapping it.
 If the parent components elemtn also has the

 data-epi-edit attribute applied this will cause inline editing to break.
 This situation would occur when rendering a block within a block.
 To get around this is hard and the fix will be based on your custom solution so unfortunately it will be up to you to solve.
 Good luck!